Travel and mental healthTravel health advice for travellers and health professionals

 Travellers who need to arrange blood tests to check medication levels while they are travelling, should investigate laboratory facilities at their destination/s before they depart.
 For example, individuals taking a mood-stabilising drug such as lithium need regular blood tests to check for drug toxicity .
 This may be challenging to arrange in some locations .
 Environmental factors, such as heat and humidity, can lead to increased sweating, which in turn can elevate blood lithium levels .

-A valid European Health Insurance card (EHIC) gives UK residents access to state-provided emergency healthcare in other European Economic Area countries and Switzerland, at reduced or no cost .
-The EHIC, however, is not an alternative to travel insurance.
-Note that the EHIC will be valid until 31 December 2020.
-After this date, validity of the card will depend on arrangements with individual countries.
-Check the GOV.UK website for updates and advice.
+If visiting European Union (EU) countries travellers should carry an European Health Insurance Card (EHIC) or a Global Health Insurance Card (GHIC) as this will allow access to state-provided healthcare in some countries, at a reduced cost, or sometimes for free.
+The EHIC or GHIC, however, is not an alternative to travel insurance.
+Check the GOV.UK website for guidance.
 Unlike the UK, most countries do not provide free healthcare and access to appropriate emergency mental health services may be limited or non-existent.
 In some countries, mental health conditions are stigmatised, with little or no medical care available in the mainstream medical system [8, 12].

 Comprehensive travel insurance covering all activities and destinations is essential for all travellers.
 A full declaration of past and current medical conditions and their treatment should be made.
 Some insurance companies exclude cover for mental health conditions; others will require the traveller to undergo a medical screening procedure.
 Travellers should read the full details of any policy, including the exemptions, and ensure costs of treatment abroad and medical evacuation for mental health conditions are covered .

 Malaria advice and antimalarial recommendations for individual countries can be found on our Country Information pages.